 Notes: Low- and high-wage correspond to below and above the median wage, respectively.
 Low- and highwealth corresponds to below and above the median wealth, respectively.
-Welfare refers to permanent consumption equivalents, in percent.
+Welfare refers to permanent consumption equivalents (i.e. the percent change in permanent consumption in the pre-pandemic steady state that would make an individual indifferent with the transition path with the pandemic from t = 1 forward).
 Blue and red colors denote groups with welfare gains and losses from the mitigation policies, respectively.
 Policy support refers to the percent of the initial population that benefits from the mitigation policy.
-Output refers to output from t = 1 (March 27, 2020) to t = 52 (March 24, 2022), compared with the analogous 52-period output in the steady state, indexed at 100. policy is favored by only 81.4 percent of the initial population.
-This is because the lockdown is mainly favored by older agents who most value the lower risk of death induced by the policy and is opposed by low-wage workers for whom the lockdown policy is most binding.
-In terms of output, the subsidy alone increases output relative to no mitigation, whereas the lockdown is contractionary.
-I show in the next section that lockdowns generally are a very inefficient means to save lives.
+Output refers to output from t = 1 (March 27, 2020) to t = 52 (March 24, 2022), compared with the analogous 52-period output in the steady state, indexed at 100. induced by the policy and is opposed by low-wage workers for whom the lockdown policy is most binding.
+In terms of output, the subsidy alone increases output relative to no public mitigation, whereas the lockdown is contractionary.
+In the next section, which examines the properties of optimal policies, I show that lockdowns generally are a very inefficient means to save lives and discuss how mitigation policies can simultaneously increase output and save lives.